nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Constraints of Statistic Feature
 The statistic of the applications will only show when user enter `stats` command.
-Possible future improvement is to reorganise the UI section to display real-time statistics in one section and the list view of applications and interviews are in another section.
+A possible future improvement is to reorganise the UI section to display real-time statistics in one section and the list view of applications and interviews are in another section.

 #### Design Considerations